Thailand Lawyers

 E-mail: info@thailand-lawyer.com

-The Hague Convention on the Civil Aspects of International Child Abduction (HCCH) provides a procedure for parents who have had their children abducted by the other parent.
-The Hague Treaty on Child Abduction is executed through the governments of treaty member countries, but normally requires an attorney to file the appropriate documents with the government authority responsible for the action to ensue.
+A: The Hague Convention on the Civil Aspects of International Child Abduction provides a procedure for parents who have had their children abducted by the other parent.
+The Hague Treaty on Child Abduction is executed through the governments of treaty member countries, but normally requires an attorney to file the appropriate documents with the government authority responsible for the retrieval of the child.

 (Disclaimer: The information provided on this site is for informational purposes only.
 No warranty is expressed or implied.